mwmlln/tails-on-trails/README.md

   As the username is used to identify the requested profile page, I was unable to render the correct user profile for a while.
 Eventually I found this solution from stack overflow.  [stack overflow](https://stackoverflow.com/questions/49645721/how-to-use-username-in-detailview-for-django-2-0/49646148)

+* Heroku failing to load static files.

+  After the site was build and some tests were carried out in the test environment, I have switched the DATABASE setting back to Heroku's PostgreSQL for deployment.
+Deployment was successful but the statis files failed to load.
+I have tried to switch DEBUG status False and True also, DISABLE_COLLECTSTATIC to 1 to 0 or even removed, however no attempt worked to load static files.

+### Known error present:

+  Heroku failing to load static files.

 ## Setting up Django environment.

-Following additional packages are installed to create this site
+Following additional packages are installed to create this site by using pip3 install

   * gunicorn
   * psycopg2
   * dj3-cloudinary-storage
+  * django-crispy-forms
+  * django-allauth